 Online marketplaces are gaining popularity.
-In 2020 alone, top online marketplaces like sites like Alibaba, Amazon, eBay sold $2.67 trillion in goods.
+In 2020 alone, the best online marketplaces like sites like Alibaba, Amazon, eBay sold $2.67 trillion in goods.

 Yes, it's a great time to start selling online.
-Before you dive into eCommerce, it’s good to know about online marketplaces.
+Before you dive into the world of eCommerce marketplaces, it’s good to know the basics.
 These are websites that host the products of many third-party sellers.
 These marketplaces let you list your products and sell directly to your customers.
 These platforms can be your primary sales channel or a supplement to your main online store.

 In this guide, you’ll learn how to start selling on online marketplaces.
 When you start shipping, remember that Easyship saves you up to 70% off retail shipping rates from all couriers.